towalink/doc/content/quickstart.rst

    tlm attach node primary.mysite1

-The Node needs to be active and requesting a configuration by running the Node bootstrap script (execute "bash <(wget -qO- https://install.towalink.net/node/) -v -c <hostname/IP of controller>" on the new device).
+The Node needs to be active and requesting a configuration by running the Node bootstrap script (execute "bash <(wget -qO- https://install.towalink.net/node/) -v -c <hostname/IP of controller>:8000" on the new device).
 Follow the steps shown to finish the pairing.

 After successful attachment, a WireGuard tunnel is established between Controller and Node.
 The Node can then be managed using Ansible.